shulaoda/fast-glob/README.md

 ## Introduce

-A high-performance glob matching crate for Rust, originally forked from [`devongovett/glob-match`](https://github.com/devongovett/glob-match).
-Since the original repository hasn't been maintained for some time, I will continue to maintain it until the issues has been addressed.
+A high-performance glob matching crate for Rust based on [`devongovett/glob-match`](https://github.com/devongovett/glob-match).

 **Key Features:**

 - Up to 60% performance improvement.
-- Support for more complex and efficient brace expansion.
+- Supports more complete and well-rounded features.
-- Fixed matching issues with wildcard and globstar [`glob-match/issues#9`](https://github.com/devongovett/glob-match/issues/9).

 ## Examples